-I read a brilliant book last week, newly released by Lissa Rankin MD called Mind Over Medicine – Scientific Proof That You Can Heal Yourself (I got my copy from Kobo).
+I read a brilliant book last week, newly released by Lissa Rankin MD called Mind Over Medicine – Scientific Proof That You Can Heal Yourself.

 Lissa Rankin is a medical doctor who turned to integrated medicine (a mixture of conventional and ‘alternate’ medicines) when she found conventional medicine to be insufficient for treating many illnesses.
 And yet, many patients were still walking out of her room suffering symptoms, despite there being ‘nothing wrong’ according to the tests.